Right-wing populism: Portugal

+The political party Chega ('Enough!') has risen to prominence in Portugal throughout the early 2020s.
+Led by André Ventura, the party has expressed anti-immigrant and Eurosceptic views.
+Chega surged in support during the 2024 Portuguese legislative election.
+In the 2025 Portuguese legislative election, Chega won more seats than the Socialist Party and became the main opposition, the first time since 1985 one of the two largest parties in Portugal were not the Social Democratic Party or Socialist Party.

+Ventura has consistently regarded the rise of Chega as an end to the two-party system in Portugal.

 Romania

 The most prominent Romanian right-wing populist party, the Alliance for the Union of Romanians (AUR, in Romanian: Alianța pentru Unirea Românilor), was founded in 2019 by George Simion, an independent candidate for the 2019 Romanian European Parliament Election.
 Running on a conservative nationalist platform, which was also described as pro-Russian, and aiming for the unification of Moldova with Romania, the party became the fourth-largest political force in the country after the 2020 Romanian parliamentary election.
 Growing in popularity over the next four years, in the 2024 Romanian parliamentary election, the party became the second-largest political party in Romania and the leading party of the opposition.

 The right-wing populist move of AUR prompted the founding of other nationalist parties, with diverse rates of success in the elections.
 The 2024 parliamentary elections oversaw the entering of the Parliament of Romania of two other right-wing to far-right parties, namely S.O.S.
 Romania (SOS, in Romanian: S.O.S.
 România) and the Party of Young People (POT, in Romanian: Partidul Oamenilor Tineri).
 Both parties split from AUR and are led by former AUR members: Diana Șoșoacă for SOS and Anamaria Gavrilă for POT.
 S.O.S.
 Romania has been often called to be "even worse" than AUR by activelly being Russophile, neo-Legionnaire and bearing a Hard Eurosceptic position, calling for the withdrawal of Romania from the European Union.